sysdiglabs/terraform-provider-sysdig/website/docs/r/monitor_alert_promql.md

 ## Import

-PromQL Monitor alerts can be imported using the alert ID, e.g.
+PromQL alerts can be imported using the alert ID, e.g.

 ```
 $ terraform import sysdig_monitor_alert_promql.example 12345